Last updated September 30, 2020

 Filer Attestation

-If New York wasn’t quirky enough; now you’re thinking, “What the heck is the difference between an LLC Organizer and an LLC Filer?!”
+If New York wasn’t quirky enough; now you’re thinking, “What the heck is the difference between an LLC Organizer and an LLC Filer?!

 We feel your frustration and we agree; they do sound confusingly similar.

-An LLC Organizer is technically the one responsible for the submission of the LLC’s Articles of Organization.
-And the Filer is the one who is delivering the Articles of Organization.
 Think about it this way: pretend an attorney is forming an LLC for a client.
 Once the LLC paperwork is done, he has his assistant run it over to the NY Division of Corporations office (since they work close by).
 The attorney is the LLC Organizer and his assistant is the LLC Filer.

 Most people forming their own LLCs are both the Organizer and the Filer.
 If that’s the case, enter your name and address here and then click “Next”.